skymagephp/docs/flip.md

 - **Create reflection effects** for product showcases
 - **Standardize image orientation** across a collection
 - **Generate symmetrical patterns** from asymmetrical source images

-## Implementation Details

-The flip transformation preserves all image qualities including transparency, color profile, and metadata (except for the orientation tag which is removed to avoid conflicts).